 9.1.1.2 The sample size should be at least four times the number of units required for testing, to take into account probable damages due to transportation and possible repetition of tests upon failure in a test.
 The number of cells required for each test shall be 05.

 Explanatory NOTE — If the total number of exclusive cells required for all the tests is n, the sample size will be n.
 The four samples will totally contain 4 x n cells.
-Only the first sample out of the four selected samples need be submitted for testing.
+Only the first sample set out of the four selected sample sets need be submitted for testing.
 The other three sets totaling 3 x n cells are to be kept as back up for the above mentioned exigencies.
 If only five cells are required for each test and all the tests can sequentially be completed on those five cells then n will be 5.

 9.1.1.3 The sample should be drawn from cells which have completed manufacture, inclusive of all quality assurance programmers of the manufacturer, but before their assembly into batteries.
-The sample shall be drawn from batches which are not more than 2 months old.
+The sample shall be drawn from batches which are not more than 3 months old.

 9.1.1.4 The sample shall be collected as per method 1 in clause 8.6 of IS 4905 from the production where the identification of the units shall be by their serial numbers.

+Batch/lot size or “N” units according to Cl.8.6 of IS 4905 shall be as agreed between manufacturer and customer/regulatory authority/responsible agency.

 Random numbers for the purposes shall be generated as per algorithm at clause 7 of IS 4905.

-Audit records as per clause 7.4 of IS 4905 shall be maintained.

-9.1.2 Criteria for Acceptance
+Audit records as per clause 7.4 of IS 4905 shall be maintained by the manufacturer for audit purposes by a responsible authority or regulatory body.9.1.2 Criteria for Acceptance

 All units of a selected sample shall pass the tests.
 In case a sample fails (results fall outside the eligibility matrix) in any of the tests, a further sample consisting of double the number of units should be tested for all the tests.
 All units of this second sample shall pass in the tests.

-9.2 Guidance on Samples used in Long Term Aging Test Procedures
+9.2 Guidance on Samples

 9.2.1 Cells are subject to degradation in storage due to a variety of chemical mechanisms, such as limited thermal stability of materials in storage.
 Battery performance can degrade during use, due to parasitic reactions.
 Rates of degradation can be related to a number of factors, such as storage temperature or temperature variations.